-The IER soil boring investigation included the collection of 34 soil samples from 29 boring locations utilizing a Geoprobe.
-Analytical results from soils collected from the western portion of the site indicated elevated concentrations of TCE (highest concentration of 54,000 $\mu$ g/Kg).
-The highest concentration of PCE detected was 0.48 $\mu$ g/Kg.
-Detected VOC concentrations in samples collected from the perimeter of the site were relatively low, indicating that significantly impacted soils were most likely limited to the subsurface of the western portion of the building.
+The IER soil boring investigation included the collection of 34 soil samples from 29 boring locations utilizing a indicating that significantly impacted soils were most likely limited to the subsurface of the western portion of the building.

-The IER groundwater investigation included the installation of six on-site groundwater monitoring wells (MW-1 through MW-5 and MW-3D) and three off-site monitoring wells (MW-6 through MW-8).
+Geoprobe.
+Analytical results from soils collected from the western portion of the site indicated elevated through MW-5 and MW-3D) and three off-site monitoring wells (MW-6 through MW-8).
 Each of the monitoring wells, with the exception of MW-3D, is screened at the groundwater interface and is constructed of 2-inch diameter PVC.
 MW-3D is constructed of 1-inch diameter PVC and is screened between 9 feet and 69 feet below grade.